Dive into the milky blue water at Blue Lagoon geothermal spa, and enjoy the relaxation and beauty of this magical place.

 No. The lagoon was originally formed as a reservoir for extraction well water that was deemed unusable by nearby Svartsengí geothermal power plant.
 When bathers reported remarkable results from soaking in the waters, researchers began examining its unique properties.
 Years later, the lagoon was moved away from the power plant, and the Blue Lagoon opened.

-Gray Line Iceland offers private tours to the Blue Lagoon with all levels of admission (from Comfort to Retreat Spa) and complimentary pick-up and drop-off service.
+Gray Line Iceland offers private tours from Reykjavik to the Blue Lagoon with all levels of admission (from Comfort to Retreat Spa) and complimentary pick-up and drop-off service.
 Taxis and car rental are also options, but they do not offer admission to the lagoon.

 Guests of the lagoon have four delicious options to choose from, including the Michelin Guide recommended Moss Restaurant.
 With two other restaurants and a cafe on the premises, guests are sure to find something to suit their tastes.
 There’s even an in-water bar!

 All you really need to bring is your bathing suit, and even that can be rented.
 Towels, shampoo and conditioner are included with all admissions, and robes and slippers are available for free or rent depending on your type of admission.
 But you are welcome to bring your own towels, robes, slippers or whatever else you might need.

 Silica, blue-green algae and mineral salt are key components in the lagoon water and give it its milky-white color, which in the right light reflects an ethereal blue color.
 Because water enters the lagoon continually, it completely replenishes itself every 48 hours.

 The deepest section of the lagoon is 1.4m (4.7ft) with the shallowest areas being less than a meter deep or around 2 and a half feet.
 With this variation in-depth, children and adults alike can find cozy places to either submerge themselves in the water or splash around in the shallows.